-Higher traffic volumes in this segment make a reduction in vehicle lanes impractical.
-Instead, improvements will consist of the construction and widening of sidewalks and enhanced crossing treatments to make it safer and easier to cross from one side to the other.
-Bike and pedestrian travel will be encouraged one block north along Magnolia Street.
+Higher traffic volumes in this segment make a reduction in vehicle lanes prohibitive.
+Instead, improvements will consist of the construction and widening of sidewalks and enhanced crossing treatments to make it safer and more convenient to cross from one side of the street to the other as a bicyclist or pedestrian.
+Bike and pedestrian travel will be encouraged along Magnolia Street as a parallel route, one block to the north.

-- Short-term recommendations: 4 vehicle travel lanes & center turn lane remain; Identify locations for crossing enhancements. - Mid-term recommendations: implement Magnolia Street parallel route for pedestrians and bicyclists; install missing sidewalks (Mulberry near Riverside Ave). - Long-term recommendations: sidewalk widening.
+- Short-term recommendations: 4 vehicle travel lanes & center turn lane (existing now) to remain; Identify locations for crossing enhancements. - Mid-term recommendations: implement Magnolia Street parallel route for pedestrians and bicyclists; install missing sidewalks (Mulberry near Riverside Ave). - Long-term recommendations: sidewalk widening.

-Conceptual striping recommendation for West Mulberry between Taft Hill Road and City Park Avenue includes one vehicle travel lane each direction, a new center turn-lane, and buffered bike lanes.
+This Streetmix cross-section represents the conceptual striping recommendation for West Mulberry between Taft Hill Road and City Park Avenue (Segment 1), including one vehicle travel lane each direction, a new center turn-lane, and buffered bike lanes.
 Future sidewalk widening may also occur.